 College of Information Office of Advising

 Academic advising for the Department of Information Science is conducted by the advisors in the College of Information.
-The College of Information's Office of Advising supports all students in the Department of Information Science.
+The College of Information's Office of Advising staff supports undergraduate and Masters students in the Department of Information Science.
 All students should contact their advisor for assistance before registering for classes.
 Advising sessions are available for both current and prospective students, however, sessions must be scheduled in advance.